We may earn a commission when you buy software.

 McAfee Antivirus for Android Test

-McAfee is ranked #3 of 28 antivirus for Android.
+McAfee is #3 of 28 apps for Android.

 McAfee has a beautiful design and covers most of the features we want in a security app.
 It includes anti-malware, AI powered anti-phishing, an identity theft scanner, and an unlimited VPN.
 But it lacks anti-theft tools, and its bonus features only include a Wi-Fi security checker.